Australia, U.S. leaders discuss investigation into coronavirus pandemic

 Still, China is Australia's largest trading partner, buying more than one-third of the country's total exports, particularly iron ore and coal.
 Treasurer Josh Frydenberg said on Wednesday that Australia maintains "a good relationship at the commercial level with China" and local jobs relied on this.

 Australia has recorded just over 6,600 cases of the virus nationally, with four new cases on Wednesday.
 Infection rates have slowed from 25% in mid-March to less than 1% a day.
-Local lawmakers plan to ease some curbs, with Australia's iconic Bondi Beach to partially reopen next week.
+Lawmakers plan to ease some curbs, with Australia's iconic Bondi Beach to partially reopen next week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)